michaelwangcode/one-portfolio/README.md

 The Portfolio section is a grid of projects the person has completed.

-Each project contains an image and text, which is organized a flex boxes.
+Each project contains an image and text organized in a flex boxes.

 Elements will pop out slightly when hovered over.

 Use media queries to adjust the portfolio grid when the window is resized.

+&nbsp;

+## Experience

+The Experience section is a grid of all the programming languages and technologies we have used.

+Each technology is contains an image and text organized in a flex box.

+Elements will pop out slightly when hovered over.

+Use media queries to adjust the experience grid when the window is resized.

 &nbsp;